fungible-farm/dots/b00k/myco-chitin.md

 # Chitin

+I hope to commence large scale vegetable bio-chitin cultivation & robotic manufacturing, failing that I will likely resort to natural processes that have been operational for the last ~420 million years.
+I hope to combine the bio-chitin with other constituents such as/including bioengineered enzymes, thin aerogels & variously doped conductive layers, to create a variety of useful biopolymers with embedded transistors (bio-sensors) with materials which are principally obtained from waste outputs such as household waste, electronics, or alternative mining tailings.

+Today the global market for bio-chitin is zero and the marine-chitin global market is < $100m USD globally (made from waste marine arthropod shells using hydrochloric acid).

+ These are all harmful methods & practices I hope to obviate asap, since they are unsustainable and global demand for marine-chitin would be bad for marine life on a planetary scale and my goal is to “do no harm” with the systems I develop.

     * myco-chitin processed in synthetic fabrication of novel biopolymer substrates
         * crab & lobster shell - marine chine
         * insect cockroach, beetle claw - bio-chitin